Periodic Floer homology and Seiberg-Witten Floer cohomology: Constructing Seiberg-Witten solutions on

 \subsection{Periodic orbits and vortices}

 Return now to the context where \(F\) is a surface with area form \(w _{F}\) and \(\ff\co F \to F\) is an area-preserving map.
 Let \(M\) denote the resulting 3-manifold.
-Suppose that \(\Theta\) is a finite set whose typical element is a pair \((\gamma , m)\) with \(\gamma\) a closed integral curve of \(\partial_t\) and \(m\) a positive integer.
+Suppose that \(\Theta\) is a finite set whose elements are described next.
+A given element is a pair \((\gamma , m)\) with \(\gamma\) a closed integral curve of \(\partial_t\) and \(m\) a positive integer.
 Assume that distinct pairs from \(\Theta\) have distinct integral curves.
+Note that \(\Theta\) can be taken to be the empty set.

 Let \((\gamma , m) \in \Theta \).
 Fix a tubular neighborhood map \(\varphi_\gamma : S^1 \times D_{\gamma } \to M\) with \(D_{\gamma } \subset \bbC \) a disk about the origin.
 The map \(\varphi_\gamma \) should be chosen to obey the conditions set forth by the first two items and the fourth item of Lemma \ref{lem: 2.2}.
 Use this map \(\varphi_\gamma \) to define corresponding functions \((\nu , \mu )\); and let \(\grC_{(\gamma ,m)}\) denote the set of solutions to the corresponding version (\ref{(3.6)}) with \(\hhh=\hhh_{(\nu, \mu)}\).
 Let Use \(\grC\Theta^*\subset \grC\Theta \) to denote the subset of elements with the property that constituent maps \(\{\grc _{\gamma }\co S^1 \to \grC_{m}\}_{(\gamma ,m) \in \Theta }\) are non-degenerate.